Your Guide to Portugal Golden Visa Investments

 This option, along with other real estate acquisition options for Portugal’s Golden Visa program is no longer accepted as a viable investment method for Golden Visas, along with the ‘Mais Habitaçao’ legislation passed by the Portuguese Government.

 If you are going for any of the real estate options, make sure and work with a licensed professional in Portugal.
 The right professional will save you time and money.

 Low-Density Areas: Lower Prices, Fewer Options (Former Option)

 To prevent a real estate bubble from happening, the Portuguese government makes an offer that is hard to resist, but it’s not without its downsides.

-If you choose to make a real investment or renovate a property in a Low-Density area in Portugal, you get a 20% reduction on the minimum investment required.
+If you choose to make a real investment or renovate a property in a Low-Density area in Portugal, you get a 20 percent reduction on the minimum investment required.
 Why don’t investors go for this all the time?
-Well, while it a significant change in the minimum investment, you must remember that properties in low-density areas are harder to rent or sell.
+Well, while it is a significant change in the minimum investment, you must remember that properties in low-density areas are harder to rent or sell.